-Unfortunately, the population-genetic requirements for the operation of CNE have not been formally worked out except in the case of evolution by gene duplication covered in the following section.
+Unfortunately, the population-genetic requirements for the operation of CNE have not been formally worked out except in the case of evolution by gene duplication (covered in the following section).
 However, based on the theory outlined in the previous chapters, one can at least envision scenarios under which the process is most likely to proceed.
 All of these involve a relaxation in the efficiency of selection, in particular an initial A:B state that is no worse than very weakly deleterious, combined with a sufficiently small effective population size to render the initial transition effectively neutral.

 In potential support of the CNE model, numerous examples exist in which molecular complexes with universally conserved functions have larger numbers of subunits in eukaryotes than in prokaryotes.
 Consider, for example, oxidative phosphorylation.
 Carried out in the mitochondria of eukaryotes, and on the plasma membranes of prokaryotes, this energy-generating mechanism involves multiple complexes with conserved functions throughout the Tree of Life.
-Well over 100 subunits are distributed among the multiple electron-transport chain (ETC) complexes in eukaryotes, more than double the number found in bacteria (Hirst 2011; Huynen et al. 2013), and although most of these changes occurred prior to LECA, there have been numerous subsequent lineage-specific additions.
-Nearly all of the accessory proteins are encoded in the nuclear genome, with the favored explanation for their existence being their essential roles in maintaining structural stability of the complexes.
-However, the larger eukaryotic complexes are no more stable than those in bacteria.
-It has been argued that the subunit additions evolved as structural compensations for defects in the mitochondrially encoded components (resulting from deleterious-mutation accumulation in organelle genomes; Chapter 23) (Angerer et al. 2011; Hirst 2011; van der Sluis et al. 2015), but a CNE scenario in which structural dependency is a consequence rather than a cause of subunit recruitment has not been ruled out.
+Well over 100 subunits encoded by different genes are distributed among the multiple electron-transport chain (ETC) complexes in eukaryotes, more than double the number found in bacteria (Hirst 2011; Huynen et al. 2013), and although most of these additions occurred prior to LECA, there have been numerous subsequent lineage-specific accruals.
+Nearly all of the accessory proteins are encoded in the nuclear genome.
+Although the favored explanation for their existence is their essential roles in maintaining structural stability of the complexes, the larger eukaryotic complexes are no more stable than those in bacteria.
+It has been argued that the subunit additions evolved as structural compensations for defects in the mitochondrially encoded components (resulting from deleterious-mutation accumulation in organelle genomes; Chapter 23) (Angerer et al. 2011; Hirst 2011; van der Sluis et al. 2015).
+However, a CNE scenario in which structural dependency arose as a consequence rather than a cause of subunit recruitment has not been ruled out.

 A second example of the apparently gratuitous evolution of complexity involves the ribozyme RNase P, a complex of proteins surrounding a single catalytic RNA molecule that processes precursor transfer RNAs to their mature form.
 Although the RNA subunit is similar in all organisms, bacterial RNase P consists of just a single protein, whereas the archaeal and eukaryotic complexes contain five to ten proteins.
 This is a substantial investment in complexity for an enzyme whose sole role is to cleave a single phosphodiester bond.
 Again, the primary function of the additional proteins appears to be in stabilizing the overall complex, although there is no evidence that the eukaryotic RNase P is exceptionally stable (Lan et al. 2018).
-Moreover, whereas the RNA core of the bacterial complex is internally stabilized by tertiary RNA-RNA interactions, these structural RNA features are reduced in archaeal and eukaryotic RNAs (Gopalan et al. 2018), as expected under the CNE model.
+Thus, such dependencies likely arose secondarily as initially fortuitous interactions became entrenched by the accumulation of otherwise harmful mutations for interfacial residues.
+Indeed, whereas the RNA core of the bacterial complex is internally stabilized by tertiary RNA-RNA interactions, these structural RNA features are reduced in archaeal and eukaryotic RNAs (Gopalan et al. 2018), as expected under the CNE model.